 Through its compliance department, K-Star has a multifaceted audit and compliance program to ensure adherence with legal, contractual, and regulatory requirements under the applicable PSAs and with KKR's and K-Star's policies and procedures.
-The audit regimen consists of:
+The audit regimen consists of

 - Monthly quality control reviews and quarterly internal audits covering timeliness and accuracy within various functions and processes.
-The monthly reviews examine six areas of special servicing and the quarterly audits involve more formally documented and detailed compliance testing. - The compliance department's annual risk assessment of the entire platform, which it will use to determine, and modify as needed, the scope and priority of areas and processes subject to the quality control reviews and audits. - Annual Regulation AB examinations for the publicly issued CMBS transactions in which K-Star serves as special servicer.
-K-Star's recently issued first attestation letter had no exceptions. - Annual SOC 1 reports.
-K-Star expects its first annual SOC 1 Type II examination to conclude in May 2025. - KKR's internal audit department also will conduct recurring operational reviews of K-Star, and the first such audit began in March 2024. - For REO properties, K-Star will engage a third-party accounting firm to conduct quarterly property management account cash compliance reviews.
-It also will be engaging another consulting firm to audit selected property managers.
+The monthly reviews examine six areas of special servicing, and the quarterly audits involve more formally documented and detailed compliance testing. - The compliance department's annual risk assessment of the entire platform, which it uses to determine, and modify as needed, the scope and priority of areas and processes subject to the quality control reviews and audits. - An annual Regulation AB examination covering the publicly issued CMBS transactions in which K-Star serves as special servicer.
+K-Star's 2023 and 2024 attestation letters had no exceptions. - An annual SOC 1 report.
+K-Star expects its first SOC 1 Type II examination to commence in May 2025. - KKR internal audit department operational reviews of K-Star, which follow a 24-month cycle.
+The first such audit, completed in Q2 2024, contained only a few moderate-risk findings, mostly related to KKR's process documentation requirements, which have all been resolved. - Using external accounting firms, property manager audits conducted quarterly for selected active REO properties as well as cash compliance assessments of sold REO properties.
+The first property manager audit for an active REO is scheduled for Q2 2025.

 The features of the asset management system also enable K-Star to self-monitor timeliness and accuracy across a range of tasks.
-The Company's ongoing build-out of its workflow checklists, customized reports, and work product templates, as well as its defined delegations of authority and credit committee process, further support the compliance regimen.
+The Company's workflow checklists, tracking reports, and work product templates, as well as its defined delegations of authority and credit committee process, further support the compliance regimen.